Gov. Gordon urges caution as some virus restrictions relaxed

-As some people get more impatient adhering to COVID-19 health regulations, Gov. Mark Gordon is reassuring Wyoming residents their efforts are being rewarded and relaxing more restrictions will happen more quickly if they “hold the line.”
+As some people get more impatient adhering to COVID-19 health regulations, Gov. Mark Gordon is reassuring Wyoming residents their efforts are being rewarded.

+Relaxing more restrictions will happen more quickly if they “hold the line,” he said.

 Starting Friday, restrictions on personal care services are being loosened to allow people to go to the gym, get haircuts and their nails done.
 That doesn’t mean it’s OK to ignore health orders that remain in place on other businesses, like bars, restaurants and nonessential services, he said during a Thursday afternoon briefing.